apache/wicket-site/start/wicket-10.x.md

 The status for Wicket 10.x is: **in development**.

-This is the development version, **NOT production ready** release of Wicket.
+This is the development version, **NOT production-ready** release of Wicket.
 All projects intended for production use should use version 9.x.

 ### Semantic versioning